Claire Jefferson aka Stella Wulf

-Her work has been widely published in journals such as, Obsessed With Pipework, The High Window, Prole, Ink Sweat & Tears, The New European, and many others.
-In 2013 she was placed third in The Sentinel Quarterly comp, and she has been nominated for Best New Poets Anthology.
-Her poems have appeared in several anthologies including, The Very Best of 52, three drops from a cauldron, Clear Poetry, #MeToo, NILVX A Book of Magic, and Coffee poems.
+Her work has been widely published in journals such as, Obsessed With Pipework, The High Window, Riggwelter, Prole, Ink Sweat & Tears, The Sentinel Quarterly (placed third in comp 2013), and many others.
+Her work has appeared in several anthologies including, The Very Best of 52 (Nine Arches Press) #MeToo (Fair Acre Press) No Spider Harmed (Arachne Press) and Bloody Amazing (Dragon Yaffle).

 I am very fortunate to live in South West France where the stunningly beautiful countryside offers an endless source of inspiration for my work.
 The spectacular majesty of the mountains, the ever changing agriculture and the luminosity of the landscape never fail to captivate.
 Through the use of colour and composition I seek to evoke the beauty and diversity of this amazing backdrop

 Where painting is the poetry of sight, poetry is the painting of insight.
 An image is an evocation; whether elicited through words or colour, it requires structure, composition, meaning and passion.
 I strive through my paintings and my poetry to encapsulate those insights, emotions and experiences; ultimately – to unite and connect in the name of art.